 - 13 people are being employed per every $1 million in local food revenue

 The Milwaukee Urban Discovery Farm aims to alter these conflicting trends; think of it as a test lab or science fair of urban farming.
 Some may call them “Incubator Farms”.
 Visitors to a discovery farm can see examples of unique growing practices used to produce high yielding crops on a small piece of land — all with a profit in mind.
-Participants can expect to learn collaboratively with other micro-farmers while cultivating selling relationships with MUDFI partners such as Braise RSA and the Riverwest Co-op.
+Participants can expect to learn collaboratively with other micro-farmers while cultivating selling relationships with MUDF partners such as Braise RSA and the Riverwest Co-op.